johnthagen/python-blueprint/README.md

 - `flake8-broken-line`: Forbid using backslashes (`\`) for line breaks.
 - `flake8-comprehensions`: Helps write better `list`/`set`/`dict` comprehensions.
 - `pep8-naming`: Ensure functions, classes, and variables are named with correct casing.

+Some code style settings are included in [`.editorconfig`](https://editorconfig.org/) and will be configured automatically in editors such as PyCharm.

 ## Automated Code Formatting